East Asia Super League: Leagues represented

-The planned 2023 East Asia Super League will be represented by teams from selected domestic leagues.
-Besides them, under the agreement with the Hong Kong Basketball Association and Chun Yu Basketball Club, the Bay Area Chun Yu Phoenixes were formed to participate as a franchise team in the EASL.
+The East Asia Super League starting from the 2023 EASL Champions Week is represented by teams from selected domestic leagues.

 The league considers the franchise team and the P. League+ championship team of Taiwan as representatives of "Greater China".

+Starting from the 2025–26 season, the league represented are as follow:

 Preseason tournaments

-The following leagues were represented in the EASL's preseason tournaments from 2017 to 2020.
+The following leagues were represented in the EASL's preseason tournaments from 2017 to 2023.